-Executive Mosaic is honored to introduce Michael Griffin, the White House’s nominee for defense undersecretary for research and engineering, as an inductee into the 2018 edition of the Wash100 — Executive Mosaic’s annual selection of influential leaders in the government contracting arena–for demonstrating excellence in space policy acquisition and defense innovation.
+Executive Mosaic is honored to introduce Michael Griffin, defense undersecretary for research and engineering, as an inductee into the 2018 edition of the Wash100 — Executive Mosaic’s annual selection of influential leaders in the government contracting arena–for demonstrating excellence in space policy acquisition and defense innovation.

 In December 2017, the Trump administration announced plans to nominate Griffin, former NASA administrator, for the R&E undersecretary role that is part of a reorganization plan the Defense Department announced in August 2017.

 In January of this year, Griffin appeared before Senate lawmakers during his confirmation hearing and said that the Defense Innovation Unit Experimental and the Pentagon’s strategic capabilities office work to facilitate the acquisition process, promote innovation and encourage companies to collaborate with DoD.